About Jo Daviess County

 Courts & Case Records

 Jo Daviess County is served by the Circuit Court of the 15th Judicial Circuit of Illinois, with the courthouse located at 330 N. Bench Street, Galena, IL 61036.
-The court can be reached for The Circuit Court has general jurisdiction over all civil, criminal, traffic, family law, probate, and juvenile matters arising in Jo Daviess County.
+The court can be contacted through the office’s website.
+The Circuit Court has general jurisdiction over all civil, criminal, traffic, family law, probate, and juvenile matters arising in Jo Daviess County.
 Illinois operates under a unified court system where the Circuit Court handles cases at all levels, eliminating separate municipal or justice courts for most purposes.
 Some municipalities may have administrative hearing officers for local ordinance violations.

 - Fees for copying court documents are established by statute: $2.00 for the first page and $0.50 for each additional page for most documents.